RSDKModding/RSDKv5-Decompilation/dependencies/windows/README.md

   * Download the appropriate development library for your compiler and unzip it in "./SDL2/"

 * For the GL3 backends, visit the GL3 README [here.](../gl3/README.md)

+## Compiling

+* Build via the Visual Studio solution (or grab a prebuilt executable from the releases section.)